Skip to content

 Child unit -> value passed to a child View

-Every View takes exactly one wiring prop: unit.
+A View bound this way takes exactly one wiring prop: unit.
 When a parent model returns child units in ui, the parent View passes each unit to the child View.

 export const BoardView = View.make(BoardModel, ({ boardState, taskUnits }) => (